howard-hou/RWKV-R1/README.md

 - torch 2.0.0+
 - cuda 12.1+
 - pytorch-lightning==1.9.5
+- deepspeed

 ## Usage

 1. Clone this repository.
 2. Run the `train.py` file.
-3. see `scripts/train/rwkv1b6_sft` folder for more details.
+3. see `scripts/train/rwkv1b5_sft` folder for more details.

 ## comandline arguments